D-backs lose 21st straight road game, blow 7-run lead at SF - WTMJ

 Associated Press

-Arizona was ahead 7-0 in the second inning, but couldn’t hold it and lost its 12th straight overall.
+Arizona led 7-0 in the second inning, but couldn’t hold on and lost its 12th in a row overall.

+“Anytime you lose it hurts, but for it to be in that kind of fashion, a grand slam in the bottom of the eighth, that one was tough,” Diamondbacks second baseman Josh Rojas said.

+“It’d be a different story if we didn’t play a good game and came out of the blocks slow and they beat us down.
+It wasn’t just a home run.
+It was three inches from being foul.
+Down the line, hugged the pole, on a good pitch.”

 The Diamondbacks can match the record of 22 consecutive road defeats shared by the 1963 New York Mets and the 1943 Philadelphia Athletics when they play the Giants at Oracle Park on Wednesday night.
 Arizona hasn’t won on the road since April 25 at Atlanta.